Get ready for some Unix magic... πŸͺ„

 The earliest versions were created in 2.9 BSD.

 This is the UNIX Magic Poster, originally created by Gary Overacre in the mid-1980s and published by UniTech Software.
-It was later seen on display at a USENIX Conference, reflecting its lasting influence in UNIX culture.
-Head over to the repo if you’d like to contribute!
+It was later seen on display at a USENIX Conference.
+Head over to the repo if you'd like to contribute!

-UNIX has been a major influence on my career from the very beginning.
-My first exposure to UNIX was during my college years, when I had to write most of my first-year programming assignments on terminals connected to an HP-UX main server.
-I was immediately captivated by the simplicity and power UNIX offered—especially compared to the operating systems I had used before, like DOS and Windows.
+UNIX has been a big part of my career from the start.
+My first exposure was during college, when I wrote most of my first-year programming assignments on terminals connected to an HP-UX main server.
+Coming from DOS and Windows, the simplicity and power of UNIX hit me right away.

-That experience changed the way I thought about computers.
-From that point on, I never looked back—UNIX has been my constant companion in my computing journey ever since.
-This project is my humble rendition—a celebration of UNIX and its lasting impact on me.
+That experience changed how I thought about computers.
+From that point on, I never looked back.
+UNIX has been part of my computing life ever since.
+This project is my way of celebrating that.

 $ ./enjoy